ArpitPrd/Gem5-Tutorial/Notes.md

 - __main__ not supported in gem5 binary file
 - Doxygen @ingroups is the technique for docs
 - -Wreturn-local-addr: you created something new in a function but after being destroyed pointer is a zombie
+- cannot multiple subprocesses in the same python code
+- trailing \ in bash script
+- separate out steps
+- newly created files do not have execute permission, give .sh file the required permission by (chmod +x <\file name>)
+- f.readlines() consumes the entire file and deletes the content of that file
+- every time we re-run with gem5 binary it empties the stats.txt
+- reading stats.txt in a code that was already written cannot be done, because sim doesnt end until the python process completes (not flushed yet)
+- stop running a .sh file by ctrl + z
+- O3 in gem5 is in context to out of order

 ## Process Adopted by gem5 to run simulations